Active Debug Port

 The Active Debug Port Protocol is sent from an embedded processor to the ACTIVE Debugger Pod to transfer the information from the embedded system to the computer for capture and display.

-The data is sent from the embedded processor to the ACTIVE Debugger Pod using the ACTIVE Debug Port, which is available in 3 versions, 1 wire or 2 wire versions and an SWV version.
+The data is sent from the embedded processor to the ACTIVE Debugger Pod using the ACTIVE Debug Port, which is available in 3 versions, 1 wire or 2 wire versions and an SWV version (Active-Pro only).
 Each version of the bus sends the same byte stream.

 The 1 Wire ACTIVE Debug Port uses an ASYNC serial UART bus signaling with 8 data bits and no parity at any baud rate that is an exact divide down of 30MHz.
 Bit alignment is defined by the UART start bit protocol.